Miss Northwestern and Miss Northwestern's Outstanding Teen

 - A plan on how you have or will create awareness of the platform

-- The way in which you have or will change attitudes regarding this issue
+- The way in which you have or will change attitudes regarding the issue

 - The way in which you have or will change behaviors related to this issue